-At our chiropractic center our examination (Discovery) procedures are geared toward detection and correction of the Vertebral Subluxation.
+At our chiropractic care center our examination (Discovery) procedures are geared toward detection and correction of the Vertebral Subluxation.
 There are a couple of things that you should expect when you have a first visit at our clinic.

 The first part of this Initial Discovery will involve posture analysis.
 Posture is a window into the health of your nervous system.
 The doctor will explain how subluxations affect posture and the importance of a biomechanically stable spine.
 Bilateral weight-scales will measure if there are any spinal imbalances, objectively.

 The second part of the Discovery consists of a thorough spinal and nervous system exam which includes “Palpation”.
 Palpation essentially is checking your spine by hand.
 With this exam the doctor can feel areas of your spine that may be involved with subluxations problems.
 Spinal position, curvatures and muscle tone can also be examined as it relates to possible spinal subluxations.